The Job and Container Specifications

-This chapter shows the specification and its related types in Rust.
-This is done because it's a convenient format to use for documentation.
-You won't have to interact with Maelstrom at this level.
-Instead, clients will have analogous configuration options for providing the job specification.
+This chapter shows the two specifications and their related types in Rust.
+This is done because it’s a convenient format to use for documentation, as Rust’s type system is good at conveying this sort of information.
+You won’t have to interact with Maelstrom at this level.
+Instead, clients will allow you to configure job and container specifications in TOML or JSON.

 This is what the JobSpec looks like: